vthakur0905/Basic_Java_projects/Employee_Management_system/README.md

 To run this :

-1.Download the zip file.
+  1. Download the zip file.
-2.Extract it.
+  2. Extract it.
-3.now check the package name and class name before proceeding.
+  3. now check the package name and class name before proceeding.
-4.Run the main in project1.java .
+  4. Run the main in project1.java .

 Thank You.